fluffydolphin/fluff-seapig/README.md

 # fluff-seapig - this is a lite weight website using html, css and javascript

+## What is keylogger?
+fluff-seapig website, is a website make with html, css and javascript.
+It can be run on docker (in my opinion docker is better because its easier to run and uses less resources) and apache2.

 # How to install and run?